cqframework/cqf-ccc/WALKTHROUGH.md

 This environment has everything you need to author, validate, build, test, and package FHIR- and CQL-based knowledge artifacts.

+If you have already created a codespace, it will be listed in the Codespaces tab of the Code dropdown.

 ## Artifact Source

 ## Unit Testing

+## Building the Artifact Library

 ## Running the Decision Support